frto027/HeartBeatLanClientBSQuest/UnityUI/Readme.md

 - When loading asset bundle, every asset inside it will be scanned.
 And the game will only uses a prefab if it found a `name:xxxx` below `info` gameobject.
 - All TMP_Text fonts were replaced to the game fonts.
 If we don't do this, the font will invisible.
-- The mod will find a Animator for root gameobject.
+- The mod will find all Animator inside the prefab.
 If found, the parameters will be set when data come.
 - if a gameobject called `auto:heartrate` is found, their texts will be replaced to heart rate when data come.
 - All gameobject name below `info` is used to record your information.
 The `name` will display in the mod menu.
 The `root` will indicate where your ui is been mounted.